sassanix/Debian12Nirvana/README.md

 # Debian12Nirvana
-Debian12Nirvana provides XFCE configuration files for Debian 12, offering a customized desktop setup with themes, panels, and applications.
-Use these configurations to replicate this environment on your system or as a starting point for your own customizations.

-# Debian12nirvana

 Welcome to Debian12nirvana!
 This repository contains the configuration files for my XFCE desktop environment on Debian 12.
 By sharing these configurations, I hope to help others achieve a similar setup or provide a starting point for their own customizations.

 ## Contents